JKostov/notenic/README.md

 ## Pre-reqs

 To build and run this app locally you will need a few things:
+- Access to the [notenic-api](https://github.com/JKostov/notenic-api) repository
+- Access to the [notenic-frontend](https://github.com/JKostov/notenic-frontend) repository
 - Install [Docker](https://www.docker.com/)
 - Install [Docker Compose](https://docs.docker.com/compose/)